mcnairsa/100-days-of-code/log.md

 re: Day 2 and how to remember stuff.
 Me: Well done for embarking on the challenge @Ajay Yadav I really hope it helps take your coding forward.

-As for helping to maie things stick.
-If you have the time - ore are willing to make time - investigate ‘spaced repetition’ and the Leitner box system.
+As for helping to make things stick.
+If you have the time - or are willing to make time - investigate ‘spaced repetition’ and the Leitner box system.
 To make the most of your Codecademy time try going over the quizzes in the lessons.
 Most lessons will offer you a structured practice session.
 I find the quizzes work well in identifying what it is I haven’t understood.

 For example, I have sturggled with the CSS position property values and particularly ‘relative’ and ‘absolute’.
 Mainly because it seems to me they are both relative to something and I could never remember which was which.
 I did the quiz again (I finished that module ages ago) and now I’ve finally got it ‘fixed’ (pun semi-intentional) in my head.